Licensed standing in seated areas

 For a number of years, fans have campaigned for standing to be reintroduced.
 Recently, engineering solutions have been successfully used to mitigate known safety risks of persistent standing in seated areas.

 In its 2019 manifesto, the Government committed to introducing safe standing.
 Since that time, the SGSA has worked with the DCMS, football governing bodies, clubs and other stakeholders to identify how this could be implemented safely.

-On 22 September 2021, the Minister for Sport, Nigel Huddleston announced that the SGSA was able to invite applications for early adopters of licensed standing in seated areas.
-The SGSA wrote to all grounds subject to the all-seater licence conditions, along with their respective local authorities.
-Grounds/clubs had until 6 October 2021 to return the completed application form, outlining how they meet the criteria.
+On 22 September 2021, the Minister for Sport, Nigel Huddleston announced that the SGSA was able to invite applications for early adopters of licensed standing in seated areas, to take effect from 1 January 2022.

 In August 2019 the SGSA commissioned independent research on the nature and scale of standing at football, associated safety risks and how to mitigate them.
 The research took place over the 2019/20 season, before the start of the pandemic.
 It was conducted independently by CFE Research.
 The final report – The Safe Management of Persistent Standing in Seated Areas final report (PDF) – found that installing barriers or rails had a positive impact on spectator safety in these areas, particularly in mitigating the risk of a progressive crowd collapse.
 The barriers almost completely eliminate the possibility of forwards or backwards movement during goal celebrations and the risk of a surge that could cause injury to those in front.

 The research followed on from the DCMS commissioned review into evidence relating to the all-seater policy.
 This identified a lack of evidence on standing at football grounds.